jbshep/conversational-python-legacy/chapters/ch3_loops.md

 ```
 \end{codelisting}

-That’s a lot to mentally unpack.
-Let’s take it a piece at a time.
-Let’s take
+That's a lot to mentally unpack.
+Let's take it a piece at a time.
+Let's take
 the first emphasized expression in `range` below.

 > \kode{for index in range(}\textbf{\emph{len(s)-1}}\kode{, -1, -1)}